andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 LFS replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise.
+By using such text pointers, the actual files are getting removed (most likely) from the Git index (with all corresponding consequences).

 # Git tools